-One of the first questions I usually get when people find out I'm building a crazy flying machine is: what do you use it for?
-Given that I've been thinking about this for years and years the answer seems obvious to me, but if you've only recently been introduced to the concept it's less clear.
+One of the first questions I usually get when people find out we're building crazy flying machines is: what do you use it for?
+Given that we've been thinking about this for years and years the answer seems obvious to us, but if you've only recently been introduced to the concept it's less clear.

 While our short-term goal is to commercialize the FlytCycle, our eventual goal is to design a vehicle that can safely be used in either cargo or human transport.
 So you can keep most of the hard-to-design parts the same, even for different uses!

 Here are some examples where we think our next vehicle would be useful.

 The obvious use (and our primary goal) so to transport people around.
 Imagine being able to walk out to your driveway, hop into a pod, and be flown autonomously to work.
 Or perhaps you'd order a Flyt Pod just as you currently order an Uber/Lyft.
 We could free up so much time for people and help alleviate road traffic at the same time!